eBay Promoted Listings UK: Are They Worth It? Ad Rates, CPC and Real ROI (2026)

 A priority (CPC) worked example

-eBay does not publish average click prices, and they vary by category, season and competition, so plug your own dashboard numbers into this template.
+eBay does not publish average click prices, and they vary by category, season and competition, so plug your own reconciled numbers into this template.
 Suppose a week of a priority campaign on that same jacket listing shows:

-• 3 attributed sales at £48.99 = £146.97 attributed revenue
+- 3 attributed sales at £48.99 = £146.97 attributed revenue

 VAT and private sellers change the sums